Analysis and X-ray tomography: X-ray tomography on a torus

 \begin{ex} Summarize in your own words the proof of injectivity of the X-ray transform given in this section. \end{ex}

 Injectivity in a larger ball and therefore in the whole space~$C_c(\R^n)$ follows by a scaling argument.

 It is worth noting that in this proof we did not use X-rays in all directions.
-Only the directions in $2\pi\Z^n\setminus0$ were used.
-If one projects this set radially to the unit sphere~$S^{n-1}$, one gets a countable dense set.
+Only the directions in $2\pi\Z^n\setminus\{0\}$ were used.
+If one projects this set radially to the unit sphere~$\Sphere^{n-1}$, one gets a countable dense set as illustrated in figure~\ref{fig:torus-directions}.

 \qa